 and other services that other lawyers simply include

 We encourage you to ask if there are additional lawyer's fees, separate from disbursements and expenses.
 That is an important conversation to have.
 For example, you can ask, “Aside from disbursements and expenses, is that the only lawyer’s fee?”
 As of September 2017, the rules governing Ontario lawyers have changed to prevent advertising fees that are not all inclusive—so Ontario lawyers should no longer advertise fees that do not include all fees for legal services, disbursements, third party charges, and other amounts.
 Even after the change in rules, some lawyers still quote fees that appear to be all inclusive when they are in fact not.
 In general, you should find that most lawyers who appear to charge a low fee actually charge about the same or more than other lawyers in their community.
 If you are uncertain about a lawyer's fee, we are happy to help you compare, whether you choose our services or not.
 Long lawyer-client relationships being our goal, we are upfront about legal fees.

 HOW SHOULD I CHOOSE A REAL ESTATE LAWYER?

 Some clients prefer a lawyer who works alone (a sole practitioner) who can process their transaction relatively inexpensively.
 Other clients prefer a lawyer who employs more accessible and highly skilled assistants (extra sets of eyes and ears) who collect and organize client information for lawyer review—which can also reduce costs by lowering lawyer time on administrative tasks like data entry.
-Either of the above examples can do a good job.
-Rather than basing your choice on price (i.e., what services you receive for what cost) we recommend choosing a real estate lawyer who...
+Either of the above examples can do a good job for good price.
+Rather than basing your choice on price alone (i.e., what services you receive for what cost) we recommend choosing a real estate lawyer who...

 speaks to you personally or calls you back quickly (when you first call about your purchase, sale, or refinance)